-Market changes are essential for the survival of the company.
+Market changes can influence our business model.
 As a provider of medically increased death risks, De Hoop qualifies as a monoliner in a market segment that has been under pressure for several years.
 In addition, the business model is vulnerable due to the market approach based on the facultative reinsurance position, which means that the company is dependent on the strategic choices of the primary insurer.
-The continuity of the company may be jeopardized by resigning transferors.
+The continuity of the company may be jeopardized by resigning ceding insurers.
 The aforementioned strategic initiatives are also intended to make De Hoop less vulnerable to this.